-MEDA 104 Basic Laboratory Procedures I 3 Credits
+MEDA-104 Basic Laboratory Procedures I

 This course is designed to provide medical assistant students with the basic clinical laboratory principles and skills used in a physician's office.
 Topics include specimen identification and collection, laboratory safety, microscopy, routine urinalysis, fecal analysis, clinical bacteriology, and blood grouping procedures.
-Lecture: 2 hours, Laboratory: 2 hours.
+Two lecture and two laboratory hours per week.

-MEDA 107 Medical Assisting Techniques I 2 Credits
+MEDA-107 Medical Assisting Techniques I

 This course is designed to teach students the fundamental clinical procedures medical assistants are allowed to perform with a minimum of supervision.
 Lecture and laboratory topics include taking medical histories, vital signs, and administration of treatments.
 Assistance at minor surgical procedures and maintenance of an aseptic environment are also stressed.
 Four laboratory hours per week.

-MEDA 108 Anatomy, Physiology, and Terminology I 3 Credits
+MEDA-108 Anatomy, Physiology, and Terminology I 3 Credit Hours